SurbhiJainUSC/Homework6/README.md

 different clusters because the algorithm tries to optimize the cost function.
 Therefore, it is better to take a stochastic approach and run the algorithm many times with different initial cluster seeds.
 This will lead to mulitple clustering results, so choose those clusters that give the lowest error.

+## Spectral Clustering
+Spectral clustering algorithm is also used to fit on the dataset.
+It is a clustering algorithm based on kernels.
+In spectral clustering, the data points are treated as nodes of a graph.
+The spectral clustering algorithm is treated as a graph partitioning problem.
+The data points/nodes are mapped to a low-dimensional space that can be easily segregated to form clusters.
+Points that are connected or are adjacent to each other are assigned to the same cluster.
+Also, no assumption is made about the shape of the clusters in this clustering algorithm.
+This clustering algorithm is reasonably fast for sparse datasets.